IM (1999); GM (2002).

-In 2000 Ni played in his first Olympiad in Istanbul, where he scored 5.5/9 as second reserve, with China coming 9th.
+<Olympiads> In 2000 Ni played in his first Olympiad in Istanbul, where he scored 5.5/9 as second reserve, with China coming 9th.
 At the Bled Olympiad (2002), he played 1st reserve but only scored 2/6, although China improved its position to 5th placing.
-He missed the 36th Olympiad (2004) in Calvia, but at the 37th Chess Olympiad (2006), he again played Ist reserve, scoring 5.5/9 with China achieving its best result yet, coming second to Armenia.
-In 2008 at the 38th Olympiad (2008) in Dresden, Ni scored 6/10 playing Board 3, with China coming 7th.
-He next participated in the Chess Olympiad (2014), when he played board 4, winning individual bronze and helping China to its inaugural gold medal.
+He missed the Calvia Olympiad (2004) in Calvia, but at the Turin Olympiad (2006), he again played Ist reserve, scoring 5.5/9 with China achieving its best result yet, coming second to Armenia.
+In 2008 at the 38th Dresden Olympiad (2008) in Dresden, Ni scored 6/10 playing Board 3, with China coming 7th.
+He next participated in the Tromso Olympiad (2014), when he played board 4, winning individual bronze and helping China to its inaugural gold medal.

 <Other National Representative Events> Ni played in the 2001 China-USA Summit Match in Seattle (scoring 3.5/4), and in the 2nd China-USA match in 2002.
 In 2004, he played in the France-China Match, this time scoring 5.5/8

-Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
+<Chinese League> Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
 He again played top board for his Shanghai team in 2013, scoring 15/22 with his team placing =2nd (3rd on tiebreak) out of 12.
 (2) Ni Hua again played top board for Shanghai in 2014, when it placed fourth, and in 2015, when it also placed fourth.

 Ratings and rankings: